Seminar Information

 More information and options are listed below the seminar descriptions.

-Seminars vary from 1.5 hours to 3.0 hours, depending upon the topic, audience, and location.
-Group discussion is a critical component of all seminars; be prepared to participate in some way.
+Seminars vary from 2.0 hours to 8.0 hours, depending upon the topic, audience, and location.
+Group discussion is a critical component of all seminars; be prepared to participate in some meaningful way.

-Nearly all PLA-INC. seminars have been approved by a licensing department (Rule 2) and will be accepted by most licensors (Rules 2 and 3) for annual licensing requirements.
-Many are also suitable for the first 8 hours of training needed for first-year Rule 2 professionals.
-If you are awarded a grant through your CCR&R, many of these seminars will also count toward those training requirements as well.
-But, to be sure and to avoid unpleasant surprises, always check with your licensor or grants administrator, respectively, FIRST if you expect to use any seminar from any organization for either your first 8 hours as a new Rule 2 professional or for your grants obligations.
+Nearly all PLA-INC. seminars have been approved by MNCPD and will be accepted by licensors (Rules 2 and 3) for annual licensing requirements.
+If you are awarded a grant through your CCR&R, many of these seminars will also count toward those in-service requirements as well.
+But, to avoid unpleasant surprises, always check with your licensor or grants administrator, respectively, FIRST if you have any concerns.

 Key: Center for Inclusive Childcare (CICC)